Whether we’ll admit it or not, our inboxes can be addictive.

 5. There’s Software Designed Specifically for Organizing To-Dos

-By now, I hope you’ll agree that your inbox is letting you down.
-If so, you might be asking yourself what (if anything) you can do about it.
+By now, I hope you’ll agree that your inbox is letting you down and it’s time to revisit your inbox management.
+So, what can you do about it?

 There is good news – as I alluded to at the onset of this post, there are many online software tools that can structure your company’s work.
 Insightly, which is perhaps best known for its sales management features, also provides a suite of integrated productivity tools.
-Let’s look at how Insightly could solve many of the headaches we’ve discussed.
+Let’s look at how Insightly could help you with inbox management and solve many of the headaches we’ve discussed.

 Sequencing Important Work: Unlike your inbox, Insightly brings clarity to your most important tasks.
 Assign due dates, priority, completion, and status with a few clicks.